 - Michael Demiurgos from Vertigo's Lucifer has the power of creation out of nothingness.
 He can't give it form though, only his brother, Lucifer can.
 As such, together, they can create an entire universe.

 - Billy Kaplan of the Young Avengers discovers some utopian paradises that he creates in the future.
 Spoilers abound while hopping through dimensional gateways.

-- The Dangerous Days of Daniel X: Daniel has the power to create real objects with his mind, including people.
+- Daniel X: Daniel has the power to create real objects with his mind, including people.
 Some of his creations include his own dead parents.

 - Eric: The Creator, who creates the Disc itself, and also created Rincewind a sandwich ("Let there be egg and cress, sort of thing").